AaronFR/Thinker/Studies/0.7.0/CoderInstructionTesting.md

 Maybe a bit wordy for a simple question perhaps
-Prime Checker: VERY CONFLICTING, on one hand it listed an actual algorithm by name, on the other it didn't actually answer the user request, its a prime generator not a prime checker ToDo CLI : Very conflicted, works directly by executing the file from the CLI along with a command which is certainly the most 'CLI' todo app given but also the most unwieldy and hard to use.
+Prime Checker: VERY CONFLICTING, on one hand it listed an actual algorithm by name, on the other it didn't actually answer the user request, its a prime generator not a prime checker To do CLI : Very conflicted, works directly by executing the file from the CLI along with a command which is certainly the most 'CLI' todo app given but also the most unwieldy and hard to use.
 Snake: Really different to the others, starts at size 5 and has warp walls, BUT it has no score, no game over window, and while harder to break than the others you can cause a 180 turn by hitting two inputs at once.